BattlesnakeOfficial/board/README.md

 - `autoplay` - start game playback immediately.
 Values true / false.
 Defaults to false.
 - `boardTheme` - the theme of the board.
 Values dark / light.
 Defaults to light.
 - `frameRate` - the maximum frame rate used for playback.
 Takes an integer value equal to FPS.
 Defaults to 6 FPS. (medium speed)
+- `hideLogo` - hides battlesnake logo.
+Values true / false.
+Defaults to true.
+- `hideMediaControls` - remove the controls for embedding cool games.
+Values true / false.
+Defaults to false.
 - `hideScoreboard` - remove the scoreboard for embedding cool games.
 Values true false.
 Defaults to false.
-- `hideMediaControls` - remove the controls for embedding cool games.
+- `loop` - restart playback immediately once game completes.
 Values true / false.
 Defaults to false.
 - `showFrameScrubber` - should show the scrubbable range.
-Values true / false.
-Defaults to false.
-- `loop` - restart playback immediately once game completes.
 Values true / false.
 Defaults to false.
 - `title` - show a title string on the game board.
 Takes a string.
 Defaults to empty string.
 - `turn` - load game to a specific turn.
 Takes an integer.
 Defaults to 0.